-Required placement test scores (see Admissions and Placement chapter) or successful completion of DRDG 1034 Foundations of Reading and DENG 1064 Foundations of Writing is a prerequisite for all courses unless otherwise noted.
+Required placement test scores (see Admissions and Placement chapter) or successful completion of corequisite developmental course(s).

 Composition

 ENGL 1113 English Composition I

 English Comp I gives attention to critical reading and thinking skills applicable to all college courses.
 The course stresses writing as a process and uses the essay as the vehicle while stressing invention, drafting, revising, and rewriting.
 This course utilizes computers and requires keyboarding skills of 20 wpm or better.
 A lab fee is required.